michaelkandziora/shell.envdiff/README.md

 Use `envdiff --help` for the positional file arguments and `envdiff --version` to identify the installed command in build logs.

+## Selecting keys

+Repeat `--include GLOB` to select report keys and `--exclude GLOB` to remove them; exclusions win when patterns overlap.
+Filtering occurs after every input has been parsed, layered, and compared, so an invalid source still returns status `2` even when its differences would not be selected.
+If no difference remains selected, the command returns `0` without normal output.

+`--keys-only` is a comparison mode: it ignores changed values while retaining missing and extra keys.
+It is not a redaction switch—normal reports already never print values.

 ## Development

 From a source checkout, run the suite with the source package on the import